mhallin/graphql_ppx/README.md

 This implementation is incomplete.
 It does *not* support:

-* Fragments of any kind.
-This means that interfaces and unions are unusable in practice.
+* Non-inline fragments of any kind.
+* Interfaces.
 * All GraphQL validations.
 It will *not* validate argument types and do other sanity-checking of the queries.
 The fact that a query compiles does not mean that it will pass server-side validation.